el-grudge/bank-marketing/README.md

 | poutcome      | feature  | categorical | outcome of the previous marketing campaign ('failure','nonexistent','success') | yes |
 | y             | target   | binary      | has the client subscribed a term deposit? | |:

 I'm discarding the following 5 features: marital, education, default, loan, duration.
-For more details on how the features relate to the target, check out the notebook [here](https://github.com/el-grudge/mleng-zoomcamp/blob/main/week_7/bank_marketing.ipynb).
+For more details on how the features relate to the target, check out the EDA notebook [here](./EDA.ipynb).

-Tech stack:
+Tech stack:  kv
 1- MLflow for experiment tracking
 2- Mage for orchestration
 3- Evidently + Grafana for monitoring